techidaily/site-ai-voice-clone/source/_posts/2024-approved-in-depth-review-of-ivona-text-to-speech-converter.md

  An explainer video's purpose is to describe a certain product or service.
 Because of this, using the proper voice is essential.
 The narrator's voice should be audible and understandable.
 But to swiftly capture your audience's interest, address their problems right away in your video.

  Make sure the narrators speak plainly and without using any fancy language.
 They must to be able to talk easily and spontaneously about your product.
-To ensure all of these voice instructions implemented carefully, you need an all-in-one AI explainer video maker and[Virbo](https://virbo.wondershare.com/) provides you a way to do that effortlessly.
+To ensure all of these voice instructions implemented carefully, you need an all-in-one AI explainer video maker and [Virbo](https://virbo.wondershare.com/) provides you a way to do that effortlessly.

 ![explainer-video-maker-virbo-1692177228430.jpg](https://images.wondershare.com/virbo/features/marketing/explainer-video/explainer-video-maker-virbo-1692177228430.jpg)